Spread of the corona virus in Dominica

 The total of 113 infected people represent 0.16% of the country's total population.

 The graph shows the number of infected persons reported per calendar week.

 Fatalities have not yet been reported.
 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page

 Weight and size

 |Weight||80.7 kg||80.8 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 11 percent of newborns are underweight.

 The medical care provided by doctors and hospitals in Dominica is above average, but is not as good as the average within the EU.
 The country provides 3.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.